 Are you an entrepreneur or self-employed person?
 Then you can deduct the study costs from your profit.
 As a private individual, you can also deduct the costs for your education from the annual tax return as study costs.
 For more information, visit www.belastingdienst.nl.

 How do you calculate your deductible expenses?
-Look here for calculation examples.
+Check our publication for calculation examples.

 STAP-budget - from January 1, 2022